-The purpose of the Priority List is to assist potential applicants in determining if they are located in a district region, county, or ZIP code that is identified as an early childhood desert.
+The purpose of the Priority List is to assist potential applicants in determining if they are located in a district region that is identified as an early childhood desert.

 3. What data sources were used in the development of the Priority List?